Frequently Asked Questions

 The Department aims to process 75 per cent applications within the advertised service standards.
 However, actual processing times may vary depending on a range of factors and on a case by case basis.
 We recommend you do not make any irreversible travel arrangements until you receive a decision on your visa application.

-The Department of Immigration and Border Protection specifies that non-Australian citizens travelling to Australia should enter Australia on visa appropriate for their intended purpose of stay and length of stay.
+The Department of Home Affairs specifies that non-Australian citizens travelling to Australia should enter Australia on visa appropriate for their intended purpose of stay and length of stay.

-If you have already lodged the appropriate application and you have compelling or compassionate reasons to travel urgently to Australia, please contact the ESC for further assistance.
-The Europe Service Centre enquiry line offers an English language service between 1:00pm and 4:00pm (GMT), Monday to Friday, through the telephone number +44 (0)20 7420 3690.
+If you have already lodged the appropriate application and you have compelling or compassionate reasons to travel urgently to Australia, please contact the Global Service Centre for further assistance.

 I am applying for a Student Visa, but I have not received my admission letter yet.
 Will I get a visa in time?